Compare Loan Rates Now

 Bottom line for borrowers

-Waiting for a magical drop in rates is unlikely to pay off.
-If you need financing, the smart move is to calculate your loan costs now and compare what different lenders offer today.
-The gap between the cheapest and most expensive provider is typically larger than any rate change the ECB might make this year.
+With the ECB tightening again, betting on a drop in rates is the wrong bet.
+If you need financing, calculate your loan costs now and compare what different lenders offer today.
+The gap between the cheapest and most expensive provider is typically larger than any rate change the ECB might make this year, so it is the part you can actually control.

 Here is something that catches many borrowers off guard: mortgage rates do not follow the ECB deposit rate directly.
 They track long-term capital market rates, specifically the German 10-year Bund yield.
 Still, ECB policy has an indirect influence, and the current picture is clear.
 If you are building or renovating, KfW subsidized loans offer rates well below market levels regardless of ECB movements.